esnitkin914/Comparative_Genomics/day3_morning/README.md

 i.
 Open mauve
 ii.
 File -> align with progressiveMauve iii.
-Click on “Add Sequnce” and add each of the 5 genomes you just downloaded iv.
-Name the output file “mauve_ECII_outgroup” and make sure it is in the directory you created for this exercise
+Click on “Add Sequnce” and add each of the 5 genomes you just downloaded(under Abau_genomes folder) iv.
+Name the output file “mauve_ECII_outgroup” and make sure it is in the directory you created for this exercise i.e Abau_mauve
 v.
 Click Align!
 vi.
 Wait for Mauve to finish and explore the graphical interface